 Adding the HTTP response header and DNS TXT records

-Setting up report headers and txt records is easy and can be done in just a few minutes.
-While some of them only instruct to send reports, others can enforce a policy that can leave your website or mail server inaccessible when configured incorrectly.
+Setting up report headers and txt records is easy and it takes a matter of minutes.
+While some of them are only instructed to send reports, others can enforce policies that can leave your website or mail server inaccessible if configured incorrectly.
 We recommend that you do your own research before enforcing policies.
-To get you started right away without any risk, we’re going to help you implement those that send reports only so you can get started immediately and without risk.
+So, to get you started right away without any risk, we’re going to help you implement the ones that only send reports.

-If you don't know how to add records to your DNS or how to add a HTTP response header to your site's configuration see this page.
+If you don't know how to add records to your DNS or how to add a HTTP response header to your site's configuration, you can find out on this page.

 If you haven't done so already, sign up and create a URIports account and choose a subdomain to create your personal report endpoint.
 When adding the policies below, don't forget to change the example to your personal report URI.

 Let's start by adding the "Report-To" header to instructs the user agent to send "Crash", "Deprecation" and "Intervention" reports to your URIports account.
 The endpoint configured in this header can be used for the delivery of "Network-Error-Logging", "Content Security Policy", "Cross-Origin-Embedder-Policy", "Cross-Origin-Opener-Policy" and "Permissions Policy Violation" reports too.
 We'll get to those in a minute.

 Content Security Policy

 After that, the Content Security Policy (CSP).
-This HTTP response header has both a “report only” and "enforce” variation.
+This HTTP response header has both a “report only” and “an enforce” variation.
 We'll get you started by adding the “report only” version.
 This will instruct browsers to send reports whenever a violation is triggered.
-By adding the following header you will instruct the user agents to only allow content from the domain itself ('self').
+By adding the following header, you will instruct the user agents to only allow content from the domain itself (“self”).
 Other sources will be logged and reported.
-This will give you great insight in what content sources are used while browsing your site.
-You can then add the sources you want to allow to your CSP policy.
-Over time, when you are content with your policy, you can enforce it by changing the header name from “Content-Security-Policy-Report-Only” to “Content-Security-Policy” and adjust the report-uri to “/reports/enforce.”
+This will give you great insight into the content sources that are used while browsing your site.
+And the sources you want to allow can then be added to your CSP policy.
+Over time, when you’re content with your policy, you can enforce it by changing the header name from “Content-Security-Policy-Report-Only” to “Content-Security-Policy” and adjust the report-uri to “/reports/enforce.”

-The Permissions Policy (previously known as Feature Policy) specification defines a mechanism that allows developers to selectively enable and disable use of various browser features and APIs.
+The Permissions Policy (previously known as Feature Policy) specification defines a mechanism that allows developers to selectively enable and disable the use of various browser features and APIs.
 A report is sent, using the Reporting API defined above, whenever a violation is triggered.
-There is no "disallow all" function, so you need to configure an allow list for each feature you want to allow or disallow. "geolocation", "camera", "fullscreen" and "payment" are a few of the more common features that can be added to your policy.
-A complete list of available features and their definitions can be found here.
+There is no "disallow all" function, so you need to configure an allow list for each feature you want to allow or disallow. "microphone", "camera", "fullscreen" and "payment" are a few of the more common features that can be added to your policy.
+You can find a complete list of available features and their definitions here.

-This header is fairly new and thus, not adding it will not weigh down your reporting score.
-If you do decide to add it, please adjust the features and allow list origin(s) to your liking.
+If you do want to implement this header, please adjust the featues and APIs and allow list origin(s) to your liking.

 If you haven't implemented SPF or DKIM yet, get to it right away!
-Sender Policy Framework (SPF) is a security mechanism created to prevent others from sending emails on your behalf.
-The DomainKeys Identified Mail (DKIM) standard has been created for the same reason.
-It signs your emails in a way that will allow the recipient’s server to check if the sender was really you and if the message was altered during transfer.
+Sender Policy Framework (SPF) is a security mechanism created to prevent malicious parties from sending emails on your behalf.
+The DomainKeys Identified Mail (DKIM) standard was created for the same reason.
+It signs your emails in a way that allows the recipient’s server to check that the sender was really you and whether or not the message was altered during transmission.

 If you already have SPF and DKIM in place, you can add DMARC to your DNS records to start receiving both failure (forensic) and aggregate reports from receiving mail servers.
-It will give you great insight in the amount of fake emails that are being sent on your behalf.
-You can also use DMARC to instruct a receiving server what to do when DKIM or SPF fails.
+It will give you great insight into the number of fake emails that are being sent on your behalf.
+You can also use DMARC to instruct a receiving server on what to do when both DKIM and SPF fail.
 For now, we just want the reports.
 We do this by adding the following TXT record to your DNS records:

 SMTP TLS Reporting

-We are almost done!
-Last one on our list is SMTP TLS Reporting (TLS-RPT).
+We're almost done!
+The last one on our list is SMTP TLS Reporting (TLS-RPT).
 A reporting mechanism by which sending systems can share statistics and specific information about potential failures with recipient SMTP MTA (STARTTLS, DANE TLSA and MTA-STS).
 You can then use this information to both detect potential attacks and diagnose unintentional misconfigurations.
-You need to set up a DANE TLSA DNS record and/or deploy a MTA-STS policy for this to work.
+You need to set up a DANE TLSA DNS record and/or deploy an MTA-STS policy for this to work.

 Add the following TXT record to your DNS: